Kurrawong/prezmanifest/README.md

 ╰────────────────────────────────────────────────────────────────────────────────────────────────────────╯
 ╭─ Commands ─────────────────────────────────────────────────────────────────────────────────────────────╮
-│ validate   Validate the structure and content of a Prez Manifest                                       │ │ label      Discover labels missing from data in a in a Prez Manifest and patch them                    │ │ document   Create documentation from a Prez Manifest                                                   │ │ load       Load a Prez Manifest's content into a file or DB                                            │
+│ validate   Validate the structure and content of a Prez Manifest                                       │ │ sync       Synchronize a Prez Manifest's resources with loaded copies of them in a SPARQL Endpoint     │ │ label      Discover labels missing from data in a in a Prez Manifest and patch them                    │ │ document   Create documentation from a Prez Manifest                                                   │ │ load       Load a Prez Manifest's content into a file or DB                                            │